Nianyi-GSND-Projects/GSND-5130-GP3/Final Report/Final Report.typ

 		)),
 	) <table:consontant-results>

-	There is only one set of data that is statistically significant:
+	There is only one set of data that is statistically significant.
-	When pronouncing names of Southeastern European people, Americans tend to aspirate #ortho[k] and implement it as #phone[kʰ] (as in "Kurt") instead of #phone[k] (as in "skirt").

 	However, if we focus only on the aspiration of explosive consonants (#ortho[k] and #ortho[p]) and merge the corresponding columns together, we could get the following results (@table:aspiration-results):